 High Octane Rating

-An octane number above 120 enables knock-free engine operation, higher compression ratios, and improved fuel efficiency.
+An octane number of 120+ enables knock-free engine operation, higher compression ratios, and improved fuel efficiency.

 Safe & Lightweight Fuel

-CNG is lighter than air and disperses rapidly in open environments, reducing fire risk in case of leakage.
+CNG is lighter than air, dispersing rapidly in open environments in case of leakage, which reduces fire risk.

 Typical Mechanical / Physical Properties